 - Atopic dermatitis is a long-term (chronic) skin condition.
 It is common in babies and children.

 - A child with allergies or family members with atopic dermatitis has a higher chance of having atopic dermatitis.

 - Itching, dryness, and redness are common symptoms.

-- The goals of treatment are to reduce itching and inflammation of the skin, increase moisture, and prevent infection.
+- The goals of treatment are to ease itching and inflammation of the skin, increase moisture, and prevent infection.

-- Avoiding triggers is important in managing the condition.
+- Staying away from triggers is important to manage the condition.

 - It usually gets better or goes away as a child gets older.